 I hope this thread can serve both to provide some comfort level (for as long as that’s appropriate) and, as needed, an early-warning system for things that may come, and perhaps some ammunition to use to try to nudge our government to take issue with the US over this if things start to get out of hand.
 (Remember Blaine Washington …)

-PS I just edited the title of the thread, which originally read “Canadian passport” instead of “non-US passport.”
+PS I just edited the title of the thread, which originally read “Canadian passport” instead of “a non-US passport.”
 Sorry for the Canada-centric tendencies; I am Canadian and that’s my perspective, but I recognize and respect that there are lots of US expats/former USPs (to use Johnnb’s point which I also have raised elsewhere) who live in countries other than Canada and who share some of these concerns.
 Not sure whether people entering the US from, for example, Switzerland (to pick a country which raises some hackles in parts of US officialdom these days) will get treated differently from people crossing from Canada.
 In theory everyone should be handled the same way, but we all know that there’s always a big gap between theory and practice.
 If you reply to this thread with border-crossing examples, please indicate from what country you were coming into the US if it wasn’t Canada and if you think that may have made a difference to your treatment.